campug/roman_adding/README.rst

 After writing it, it became obvious that this is really equivalent to putting the I, X, etc., values from both input numbers onto some sort of abacus, and then reading the result off again.

+It was also pointed out to me that I could sensibly have used a dictionary to hold the tallies, instead of individual variables, which is definitely true, and that doing that would have meant I didn't need the class, which would arguably be a lot simpler.